callumberry55-a11y/PoetrySuite/TAX_AND_DISTRIBUTION_SYSTEM.md

 **Important Rules:**
 - Users with 0 points are NEVER taxed
-- Tax is calculated at the beginning of each month
+- Tax is calculated automatically on the 2nd of every month at 00:00 UTC
 - Tracked in `user_tax_transactions` table

 ### 2. Purchase Tax (2%)